-After the grand performance last July 7, it has been performing every Thursdays thereafter at 6 p.m. and 8 p.m.
-Entry cost is 3,000 yen with student discount of 500 yen.
+Now it is performing every Tues, Thurs and Saturday at 6:00 p.m. and 8:00 p.m.
+Entry cost is 3,800 yen with student discount of 800 yen.
 Reservations are necessary as there are only limited seats.
 Also, take note that the performance contains nudity so you have to be sensible.

 Come on down to Kyoto and appreciate the art of Butoh at this newly opened theater!